HackYourFuture/post-grad-ed/Week1/README.md

 At the end of the week, share the code and deployed app with your mentor and group on Slack.
 Be sure to test the app before sharing it!
 Finally, don't forget to ask for feedback (or a code review) from your mentor.
 That's the best way to improve your skills.

+***ProTip: [Clean up your GitHub](https://medium.com/@sharonlin/cleaning-up-your-github-fedaf9e7cef2) and [make your GitHub profile great again](https://dev.to/pedes/make-your-github-profile-great-again-oan) with this amazing articles and [examples](https://github.com/kautukkundan/Awesome-Profile-README-templates).

 ## 3. Video 1

 Make a video explaining one concept you've learned during the development of the project (or a concept that you want to practice).
 For instructions on how you can do this, check [here](./../how-to-record-concept.md).
 Once ready, please share the video with the slack group and ask for feedback from your colleagues!
 A good developer not only knows how to explain technical concepts, but they also know how to give and receive feedback!